 We believe that history matters.
-Generation after generation of Christians learned the Christian faith as it was passed down.
-APBC is no different, and we celebrate the fact that the work on the corner of Goodlett St. and Park Avenue started over seven decades ago.
-We believe it's important to remember that our faith is connected to saints in the past.
+Generation after generation of Christians learned the Christian faith as it was taught.
+APBC is no different, and we celebrate the fact that the gospel work on the corner of Goodlett St. and Park Avenue started over seven decades ago.
+We believe it's important to remember that our faith is connected to saints of the past.

 Audubon Park Baptist Church was started with the purpose of serving the patients and families of the Kennedy Hospital at Park and Getwell in Memphis, TN.
 Kennedy was a veteran’s hospital that opened during World War II.
 In 1944, new patients were coming in daily and the surrounding community was growing rapidly.
 A group of sixteen people started meeting in the neighborhood with hopes of forming a church.
 The first prayer meeting was held on April 14th, 1944, in a house on Loeb Street.
 In May they held a Vacation Bible School, and in June they met for their first worship service outside.
 The following October 1st, the church officially organized as Kennedy Memorial Baptist Church with 37 charter members.
 They met in a newly purchased home on the corner of Park and Watson.